madetech/nhs-virtual-visit/docs/runbook/setting-up-your-repo.md

 ## Automatically updating your fork

 We have set up the repository to work instantly with the [Pull app by Wei](https://github.com/wei/pull).
-To install the app, visit https://github.com/apps/pull and click install, pointing the app to your newly created fork.
+To install the app, visit [github.com/apps/pull](https://github.com/apps/pull) and click install, pointing the app to your newly created fork.

 ## Manually updating your fork

-You can also manually sync your fork with the upstream repo via the following instructions: https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork
+You can also manually sync your fork with the upstream repo via the following instructions: [Github: Syncing a fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork)

 ## Caveats

 If you make changes to your forked repo, the Pull utility (or manual sync) will attempt to merge our changes into yours.
-Any conflicting changes will need to be resolved (see https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/addressing-merge-conflicts).
+Any conflicting changes will need to be resolved (see [Github: Addressing merge conflicts](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/addressing-merge-conflicts)).